jpedro/jpedro.github.io/git-dd.md

 So not only are we abusing git as a task manager, we are using it as a code sync mechanism.
 Fan.
 Tas.
 Tic.

-make has nothin' on git.
+make has nothin' on git!

 ## Is there a better way?